JakeDahl/coffeestain_website/README.md

 # Welcome to CoffeeStain frontend.

-This is a blank project for CDK development with TypeScript.
+This is a React frontend deployed via AWS CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands